Yamawaki Masataka: Early life, 1886–1919

-Masataka Yamawaki was born on 2 March 1886 in Tosa, Kōchi Prefecture, as the eldest son of a prominent local family who had served as samurai retainers to the Yamauchi clan of Tosa Domain during the Edo period (1600–1868).
+Yamawaki Masataka was born on 2 March 1886 in Kanbara Village, which is today the city of Tosa, Kōchi Prefecture.
+He was the eldest son of a prominent local family who had served as samurai retainers to the Yamauchi clan of Tosa Domain during the Edo period (1600–1868).
 In grade school, Yamawaki was recognized as clever and studious, so he chose at age 14 to go to Hiroshima to attend military preparatory school.
 In 1904, he enrolled in the Imperial Japanese Army Academy and graduated the following year at the top of his class.
 For his academic performance, he received a silver watch from Emperor Meiji and was commissioned as a second lieutenant.

-In 1911, he married Yasuoka Fumio, a local teacher, with whom he would have three children.
+In 1911, he married Yasuoka Fumio, a local teacher, with whom he would have a son and two daughters.
 The marriage came purely from mutual love, which was contrary to the contemporary custom of marriages arranged by the parents.

 The same year, he enrolled in the Army War College, graduating in 1914, again at the top of his class.
 Upon graduation, he was granted the honor of delivering a lecture in the presence of Emperor Taishō, where he discussed the lessons the Japanese Army could learn from the war that had recently broken out in Europe.
 After working at the Inspectorate General of Military Training, he was promoted to captain in 1916 and made a company commander.

 He was an avid reader and soon gained a reputation as one of the army's top intellectuals.
 He was adept at diplomatic assignments, due to his modest and mild-mannered personality, as well as his knowledge of foreign languages.
 A skilled polyglot, he could speak fluently in German, French, Russian, and Polish.
 In January 1917, the army dispatched him to do research in Russia, where he stayed until he was expelled by the Soviet government.